google-deepmind/open_spiel/docs/games.md

 # Available games

+In general, see the implementation source code for details including game options, observations and actions.

 ![](_static/green_circ10.png "green circle"): thoroughly-tested.
 In many cases, we verified against known values and/or reproduced results from papers.